unina-icaros/dvrk-vrep/README.md

 The repository contains both some V-REP scenes and ROS code to control the simulated dvrk-ros
 * Download V-REP from the official webpage: http://www.coppeliarobotics.com/
 * To use the symulator with ROS download and compile the V-REP ROS interface as described in: https://github.com/CoppeliaRobotics/v_repExtRosInterface
+* Compile the catkin workspace folder using catkin build tools, NOT catkin_make.
+Please don't use catkin_make.

 # List of Folders:
 * V-REP_scenes **[under development]**